 The Foundation was established in 1997 as a non-profit organization to manage the collections of Jordan D. Schnitzer and the Jordan Schnitzer Family Foundation, provide supplemental funding for education and outreach in conjunction with related exhibitions, and publish scholarly texts.
-Since the program's inception, the Foundation has organized over 100 exhibitions that have been held at over 100 museums.
+Since the program's inception, the Foundation has organized over 100 exhibitions and has art exhibited at over 150 museums.

 Stewardship and education are of primary importance to Mr. Schnitzer.
 He often uses an analogy between writers and artists, "What could be worse than writing and publishing a book and then having one person purchase all of them and store them a basement somewhere, unread?"
 So, too, with the work of visual artists.
 The collections are conceived of as a “lending library” with its mission to loan and exhibit contemporary prints and multiples, with best practices in mind, to qualified museums to further appreciate the medium and the artists of our time.

 Qualified museums have the opportunity to request grants for Foundation exhibitions to help underwrite educational and outreach activities, such as: